 The model

-The Frisure blouse is a pretty sleeveless blouse, with vertical ruffle inserts along the bust, on the front as well as on the back.
+The Frisure blouse is a pretty sleeveless blouse, with vertical ruffle inserts all along the bust, on the front as well as on the back.
 Several ruffle options are possible: single ruffle or double with a “cascading wave” effect.

 You can also make your Frisure blouse with a single ruffle: keep only the small ruffle or the large one to vary the look of your blouse in the way that suits you best!